UniversalRobots/Universal_Robots_ROS2_Description/README.md

    should be used.

-The four configuration files have to be passed to `ur_macro.urdf` (more specific to the macro defined in that file) which is done inside the `ur.urdf.macro`.
+The four configuration files have to be passed to `ur_macro.urdf` (more specific to the macro defined in that file) which is done inside the `ur.urdf.xacro`.
 Contents of the files are parsed inside `ur_common.xacro`.

 Arguments that have to be passed to the main `ur.urdf.xacro` file are: